ckeditor/ckeditor4/.github/PULL_REQUEST_TEMPLATE.md

 ## What is the proposed changelog entry for this pull request?

-*Describe the purpose of the pull request in few simple sentences.*
+*Describe the purpose of the pull request in a few simple sentences.*

 ## What changes did you make?